-he colors that make up your personal color harmony, the colors of your hair, eyes, skin, and related red, can be matched in fabric or paper to start a valuable purse or wallet-size shopping guide, a "color aid."
+The colors that make up your personal color harmony-the colors of your hair, eyes, skin, and related red-can be matched in fabric or paper to start a valuable purse or wallet-size shopping guide, a "color aid."

 A purse-size color aid in actual size is illustrated below.
-The colors are pasted to a number of sections, or "sticks," 1" x 5" long.
-(Eight sticks may be cut from a 5" x 8" file card.)
+The colors are pasted to a number of sections, or "sticks," 1" wide by 5" long.
+(Eight sticks may be cut from a 5" X 8" file card.)
 The sticks are punched and held together with a brad, to resemble a fan.

-A wallet-size color aid uses twelve 21/2" x 33/4" pieces of field card that can be inserted into an accordion-style photo/credit card holder.
-The 3/4"- wide strips of colors are pasted onto the file card inserts in the same arrangement as for the purse-size color aid.
-When the color aid is com-
+A wallet-size color aid uses twelve 2 1/2" X 3 3/4" pieces of file card that can be inserted into a accordian style photo-credit card holder.
+The 3/4" wide strips of colors are pasted onto the file card inserts in the same arrangement as for the purse-size color aid.
+When the color aid is completed, the cards are inserted into the pockets of the photo/credit card holder.